 Vermilion is headquartered in Calgary, Alberta, Canada, with onshore and offshore operations located around the world in regions noted for their stable, well-developed fiscal and regulatory policies related to oil and gas exploration and development.

 Our approach to sustainability, and to our business in general, is to prioritize health and safety, the environment, and profitability, in that order.
 Nothing is more important to us than the safety of the public and those who work with us, and the protection of our natural surroundings.

-This is reflected in our recognition as a top decile performer amongst Canadian publicly listed companies in governance practices, as a 2016 Climate "A" List performer by CDP, and our regular appearances as a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada, France and The Netherlands.
 In addition, we emphasize strategic community investment in each of our operating areas.

+This is reflected in our recognition as a strong performer amongst Canadian publicly listed companies in governance practices, our consistent A- scores from CDP Climate, and our frequent appearances as a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada and Germany.